 It’s a perfect opportunity to build some memories and learn about compassion for the animals they love.
-There are also plenty of activities to do with cats that will fight boredom, burn off excess energy, and stay busy during the summer months.
+There are also plenty of activities to do with cats that will fight boredom, burn off excess energy, and keep them busy during the summer months.

 Here are seven ways kids can bond with their cats.

-Dogs aren’t the only pets that can learn new tricks, and several of them are easy enough for children to teach.
+Dogs aren’t the only pets who can learn new tricks, and several of them are easy enough for children to teach.

 It may require some patience, but cats are completely capable of learning to perform a lot of behaviors on command.
 An easy one to start with that kids will enjoy is the high five.

 This is a great confidence building exercise for kids, and cats will love the extra attention and rewards.
 Watch the video above to learn how to get started.

 2. Make Up A New Game